cleggorz/Reframework-PDupscaler-MAR-26/README.md

 # ReFramework files taken from latest upscaler build as of 12/3/26.

-### These files add a bunch of enhancement mods to RE2/ RE3.
+### These files listed below add a bunch of enhancement mods to RE2/ RE3 DX12 standard steam version.
 When I get chance I will update for other games.

 ### Make sure to check OTHER NOTES at the bottom.